Wayland workspace overlay daemon

 CrateRole

-woven-renderRender thread: Wayland surface, painter, input handling
+woven-renderRender thread: Wayland layer surface, tiny-skia painter, input handling

 woven-commonShared types and IPC protocol definitions